Veetaha/emutils/README.md

 ### `class Utf8StrArr`

-This class represens a linear fixed-with array of utf8 strings.
+This class represents a linear fixed-with array of utf8 strings.
 It wraps a memory block which contains a representation of C++ `Emu::Utf8StrArr` class counterpart that is located in `include/emutils/utf8-str-arr.h`

 It currently provides almost no methods, because it is designed for performance and the way it is layout in memory is the single purpose of its creation.
 When you make `Utf8StrArr` you allocate only one memory block on WebAssembly heap.